-In order to make independent validation of the above results, we collected the data of the methylation status of 6 CpG sites located in the promoter region of APC gene from the lung cancer samples of TCGA Project (Additional file 1: Table S1).
-Pairwise methylation Pearson correlation analysis showed that the methylation status was highly correlated among these CpG sites (R2 > 0.90 for all) except cg01240931 (R2 < 0.45 for all), which suggested that cg01240931 was out of the “methylation block” composed by the other 5 CpG sites.
+In order to make independent validation of the above results, we collected the data of the methylation status of six CpG sites located in the promoter region of the APC gene from the lung cancer samples of TCGA project (Additional file 1: Table S1).
+Pairwise methylation Pearson correlation analysis showed that the methylation status was highly correlated among these CpG sites (R2 > 0.90 for all) except cg01240931 (R2 < 0.45 for all), which suggested that cg01240931 was out of the ‘methylation block’ composed of the other five CpG sites.
 Meanwhile, cg01240931 was hypermethylated in both the cancer and normal specimens.
-Therefore, this CpG site were excluded in the following analysis.
+Therefore, this CpG site was excluded in the following analysis.

-The clinical characteristics of the NSCLC samples were extracted from TCGA Project.
-There is no significant difference in age or gender, between the cases and controls (data not shown).
+The clinical characteristics of the NSCLC samples were extracted from TCGA project.
+There is no significant difference in age or gender between the cases and controls (data not shown).
 The methylation percentages of cg15020645, cg16970232, cg20311501, cg21634602 and cg24332422 were dramatically different between the two groups, especially in adenocarcinoma.
-The methylation of all these 5 CpG sites were significantly different between Ad and its counterparts according to t-test after FDR adjustment (P < 10−17), whereas only two CpG sites (cg16970232, cg20311501) were significantly different between Sc and its counterparts (P = 1.6 × 10−6 and 3.9 × 10−3) (Table 4).
+The methylation of all these five CpG sites were significantly different between Ad and its counterparts according to the t-test after FDR adjustment (P < 10−17), whereas only two CpG sites (cg16970232, cg20311501) were significantly different between Sc and its counterparts (P = 1.6 × 10−6 and 3.9 × 10−3) (Table 4).
 In addition, logistic regression analysis also supported the above results: the ORs in Ad were from 23.3 to 1.2 × 103, while those were from 0.15 to 7.54 in Sc (Table 4).
-The AUCs of the 5 CpG methylation test were calculated to assess their prediction ability.
-As shown in Table 4, each of the CpG site in Ad was much better in prediction (AUC: 0.71-0.73) than that in Sc (AUC: 0.45-0.61).
-The AUCs of the logistic prediction model based on all the 5 CpG sites were 0.73 for Ad and 0.60 for Sc.
-All the results above indicate that APC methylation test would have better performance in adenocarcinoma than that in Sc, and therefore, the variety of proportion for Ad and Sc in the samples might affect the association between APC methylation and NSCLC.
-Generally, 25% to 30% of lung cancers were Sc while 40% were Ad.
-Thus, we resampled the Ad and Sc from TCGA data to simulate the effect of different ratio of Ad versus Sc (Ad2Sc) at 2:1, 4:3, 3:4 and 1:2 on the odds ratio of APC methylation for NSCLC.
-The ORs were dramatically varied within group and between groups of the 5 CpGs by 10000 times of resampling simulations (Additional file 1: Table S3).
-As expected, cg16970232 and cg20311501, the two significant sites in both Ad and Sc, were consistently significant risk factors for NSCLC, while the other three CpGs would loss association with NSCLC in certain vignettes (Additional file 1: Table S3).
-Moreover, ORs from logistic regression based on heterogeneous samples were significantly greater than those on the autogenous samples in the condition of Ad2Sc of 4:3, which was concordant with the above subgroup meta-analysis (Additional file 1: Table S4).
-Logistic interaction analysis among age, gender with NSCLC didn’t show statistical significant interaction between APC methylation and these covariates in the risk of NSCLC (Additional file 1: Table S5).
+The AUCs of the five CpG methylation tests were calculated to assess their prediction ability.
+As shown in Table 4, each of the CpG sites in Ad was a much better predictor (AUC: 0.71 to 0.73) than that in Sc (AUC: 0.45 to 0.61).
+The AUCs of the logistic prediction model based on all the five CpG sites were 0.73 for Ad and 0.60 for Sc.
+All the results above indicate that the APC methylation test would have better performance in adenocarcinoma than that in Sc, and therefore, the variation in the proportions of Ad and Sc in the samples might affect the association between APC methylation and NSCLC.
+Generally, 25 to 30% of lung cancers were Sc while 40% were Ad.
+Thus, we resampled the Ad and Sc from TCGA data to simulate the effect of the different ratios of Ad versus Sc (Ad2Sc) at 2:1, 4:3, 3:4 and 1:2 on the OR of APC methylation for NSCLC.
+The ORs dramatically varied within group and between groups of the five CpGs by 10,000 times of resampling simulations (Additional file 1: Table S3).
+As expected, cg16970232 and cg20311501, the two significant sites in both Ad and Sc, were consistently significant risk factors for NSCLC, while the other three CpGs lost association with NSCLC in certain vignettes (Additional file 1: Table S3).
+Moreover, ORs from logistic regression based on heterogeneous samples were significantly greater than those of the autogenous samples in the condition of Ad2Sc of 4:3, which was concordant with the above subgroup meta-analysis (Additional file 1: Table S4).
+Logistic interaction analysis among age and gender with NSCLC did not show statistically significant interaction between APC methylation and these covariates in the risk of NSCLC (Additional file 1: Table S5).

-Table 4 Differential APC methylation, odds ratio, AUC between adenocarcinoma, squamous cell carcinoma and their counterparts
+Table 4.
+Differential APC methylation, odds ratio, area under the curve (AUC) between adenocarcinoma, squamous cell carcinoma and their counterparts